 Directive 2000/13/EC as amended requires a date of minimum durability to be declared (either a use-by or best-before date).
 This is EU legislation that applies to all Member States and all foods marketed within the EU must comply with these rules.

-Our team at Fitz Scientific offer comprehensive shelf life testing for all stages of your products lifespan as well as advise once your results are ready.
+Our team at Fitz Scientific offer comprehensive shelf life testing for all stages of your products lifespan.
+We can also provide a tailored consultation designed to answer you specific questions regarding product shelf life.

 For details on our comprehensive food testing and microbiological testing services contact us today on 041 9845440.